CrumpledDog/Umbraco-HealthCheckSlackNotificationMethod/README.md

 This package adds a Health Check Slack Notification Method to Umbraco v7.7+ so that the status of Health Checks can be posted to a specific Slack Channel.

+**v3 of this package is compatible with Umbraco v9**, please change to the [develop-v3](https://github.com/CrumpledDog/Umbraco-HealthCheckSlackNotificationMethod/tree/develop-v3) branch

 ## Installation ##

 Both NuGet and Umbraco packages are available.